Browse Australian Curriculum (version 8.2) content descriptions, elaborations and

 In this resource students will calculate the perimeter of different shapes, choose the appropriate measuring device, make different shapes from given perimeters

-Solve whole number division problems such as 156/6.
-Use a partitioning tool to help solve randomly generated division problems.
+Solve divisions such as 147/7 or 157/6 (some have remainders).
+Use a partitioning tool to help solve randomly generated divisions.
 Learn strategies to do complex arithmetic in your head.
-Split a division problem into parts that are easy to work with.
-This learning object is one in a series of four objects.
+Split a division into parts that are easy to work with, use times tables, then solve the original calculation.

 Join our host, Ed, as he finds himself in all types of situations where only his knowledge of Maths can help him.
 From saving the planet from Aliens, to creating a superhero that can stop a strawberry milkshake tidal wave.
 From searching for buried treasure, to jumping like a daredevil, or planning the greatest circus party ...